dee912/project-3-client/README.md

 # Future development

 * Add in a messaging service between friends.
-* Have friend requests instead of just an instant add.
+* Have friend requests instead of just an instant add button.
 * Filter plate by cooking and prep time and origin.
 * Mobile friendly design.